aqaPayam/NakhBot/docs/domain/02-entities.md

 Cloudflare R2 is the MVP object storage provider.

+Cloudflare Images/CDN is the MVP media delivery provider.

-The domain model must not depend on Cloudflare-specific storage semantics.
-Storage access should remain behind an S3-compatible provider abstraction so another S3-compatible provider can replace R2 later.
+The domain model must not depend on Cloudflare-specific storage or delivery semantics.

+Storage access should remain behind an S3-compatible provider abstraction.

+Media delivery should remain behind a CDN/provider abstraction so either provider can be replaced later without changing domain behavior.

 #### ProfilePhoto